ARM-software/abi-aa/design-documents/atomics-ABI.rst

 compiled programs when mixing all combinations of the above Mappings.
 We define the *Mix Testing* process as follows:

 #.
-Take an arbitrary Concurrent Program, when executed on the C/C++ memory
+Take an arbitrary Concurrent Program.
+When executed on the C/C++ memory
-   model will produce outcomes *S*.
+   model, it will produce outcomes *S*.
 #.
 Split out the individual Atomic Operations from the initial concurrent
    program into individual source files.
 #.
 Compile each individual source file containing an Atomic Operation